mikebranstein/global-azure-bootcamp-2018-instructions/src/chapters/chapter2.md

 <div class="exercise-end"></div>

 That's it.
-In the next chapter, you'll start to use the CSS by creating various datasets for training and testing.
+In the next chapter, you'll start to use the CSS by creating various data sets for training and testing.